Texas horned lizard: Behavior

 Despite the fierce appearance, Texas horned lizards are extremely docile creatures.
 The Texas horned lizard is a sunbather, and requires bright sunlight to produce vitamin D. Deprived of sunlight, the animal is unable to produce vitamin D and can suffer from vitamin deficiency.
 So, horned lizards are most often found along the side of roads or other open, rocky areas, where they can lounge and take in sunlight.
 At night, the lizard buries itself in sand.
 Although they prefer to move very little, horned lizards can move quite fast if they feel a predator is in the area, and dart into thick grass and foliage to escape.
 Horned lizards are also excellent diggers, and can quickly burrow underground to escape threats.
 They use their forelimbs to dig burrows in which they deposit eggs.
 Horned lizards are often found near harvester ant colonies which are a major part of their diet.
 Their daily movement is averaged at 50 m.
 They hibernate in burrows averaging in depth at 140 mm and often have them face south/southwest for maximum sun exposure.

+Defense

+Although its coloration generally serves as camouflage against predation, when threatened by a predator, a horned lizard puffs up and appears very fat, which causes its body scales to protrude, making it difficult to swallow.
+Horned lizards will also use their horns to stab predators.